qcri-social/AIDR/Installation-Instructions.md

     `cd $AIDR_HOME`

 * Review the `deploy.sh` script:
- * Set the environment variables correctly to match your installations.
+ * Set the environment variables correctly to match your installation.
  * Set the correct application names and JDBC resource names.

 * Run the `deploy.sh` script: